isthatlowsonli/Social-Network-Analysis/README.md

 ### Path
 Linked `nb.html` file is for demonstration.
 For executing the code, please go to the `Script` directory and find the `.Rmd` file with the same file name.)

+## Reproducible environment

+If you need to port your project to a new machine, you can call `renv::restore()` to reinstall all of the packages as declared in the lockfile.

+For more details about reproducible environments for R projects, please visit [renv](https://rstudio.github.io/renv/)

+For more details about data management, please visit [Efficient Data Management in R](https://www.mzes.uni-mannheim.de/socialsciencedatalab/article/efficient-data-r/)

 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=flat-square&logo=linkedin&colorB=555
 [linkedin-url]:https://www.linkedin.com/in/isthatlowsonli